vmware/terraform-provider-avi/website/docs/d/avi_webhook.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `callback_url` - Callback url for the webhook.
 Field introduced in 17.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `description` - Field introduced in 17.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `markers` - List of labels to be used for granular rbac.
 Field introduced in 20.1.6.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `name` - The name of the webhook profile.
 Field introduced in 17.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `tenant_ref` - It is a reference to an object of type tenant.
 Field introduced in 17.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `uuid` - Uuid of the webhook profile.
 Field introduced in 17.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `verification_token` - Verification token sent back with the callback asquery parameters.
 Field introduced in 17.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.